-Invest the time now.
+Invest the now.
 You’ll be glad you did!

 Here is a short video to explain the basics

-WARNING: In my experience there is still some comprehension loss when reading much faster, however, it’s worth it for many of the things I read.
-If I’m doing a reading comprehension passage for the GRE or SAT, however, I still slow down, sub-vocalize, and reread as necessary!
+WARNING: In my experience there is still some loss when much faster, however, it’s worth it for many of the things I read.
+If I’m doing a reading passage for the or SAT, however, I still slow down, sub-vocalize, and reread as necessary!

 Reposted from Oct.
 3, 2008